How many buses are involved in accidents?

 Take a look at the Michigan and national bus accident statistics below.

 In Michigan, bus accident statistics are compiled along with truck accidents, as they’re both considered commercial motor vehicles according to the Federal Motor Carrier Safety Administration (FMSCA).
-In 2014, the latest figures available, there were a total of 13,344 bus and truck accidents.
-These include crashes, and wrecks involving injuries and deaths, according to the Michigan Traffic Crash Facts.
+In 2017, there were a total of 13,416 bus and truck accidents, according to the latest figures available from Michigan Traffic Crash Facts.
+Of those crashes, 96 were fatal and 2,437 were classified as “injury crashes.”

 The National Highway Traffic Safety Administration (NHTSA) compiles data every year relating to accidents that occur around the country.
-There were 234 fatal bus accidents in 2014, according to the NHTSA and its latest available statistics.
-The NHTSA also notes:
+There were 225 fatal bus accidents and 15,000 injury crashes involving buses in 2016, according to the NHTSA’s “Large Truck and Bus Crash Facts 2016” (which reflects the most current data available).

 For more information, here’s a look at the common causes of bus accidents.